starkleytech/swapdex-documentation/docs/testnet-Validator.md

 then name your account and add a password
 ![Controller](assets/controllerAccount3.png)

-Then send some pirl (from your stash account) for covering network fees
+Then send some $RTAL (from your stash account) for covering network fees

 You can proceed to the next steps